nbartonicek/souporcell/README.md

 `cp apt-2.10.2.2-x86_64-intel-linux/bin/* ~/local/bin`

+## 3. appropriate Axiom annotation files

-## 2. Tools for analysis of Axiom data (also available as modules on the Garvan cluster)
+## 4. Tools for analysis of Axiom data
+-available as modules on the Garvan cluster, no need to install

 #### -gcc >v.4.8.2
 #### -picard-tools >v1.138